Michael Grass

-Captain Michael Grass (c.1734–1813) was a French-born militia captain who was loyal to the British and led a contingent of United Empire Loyalists to Canada after the American War of Independence.
-Grass was one of the founders of Kingston, Ontario.
+Captain Michael Grass (c.1735–1813) was a French-born militia captain who was loyal to the British and led a contingent of United Empire Loyalists to Canada after the American War of Independence.
+He was one of the founders of Kingston, Ontario.

 Early years

-He was born in Strasbourg, France, emigrated to America, and settled in Philadelphia in 1752.
+Michael Grass was born in Strasbourg, Alsace around 1735, emigrated to America, and settled in Philadelphia in 1752.
 During his years in Philadelphia, he worked as a tanner and saddler.
 He later moved to New York City and then to Tryon County, New York where he began farming as well as continued his vocation of saddler.

 Seven Years' War and the American Revolution

 Grass served in the British regiment in New York during the Seven Years' War.
 During this time Grass was apparently captured by French forces and imprisoned at Fort Frontenac around 1756, where he gained an appreciation for the Cataraqui area.
 In 1777, at the beginning of the American Revolution, Grass returned to New York City because Tryon County became too dangerous for Loyalists.
 While in New York he served as a lieutenant in the New York City Militia.